OVERALL RATING: Best for Scaling Up

 Square is a payment providing company based in California, USA.
 Jack Dorsey, who also founded Twitter, set up the business in 2009, and the company launched its first product in 2010.

-After Square’s early success, the company moved on to create their own Point of Sale (POS) system, which has been successful and widely implemented.
+After Square’s early success, the company moved on to create its own Point of Sale (POS) system, which has been successful and widely implemented.

 The US-based company has built a strong reputation for speed, security and customer service since launching its products in the UK in 2017.